 Anspach & Hobday:

-Only a very short walk from Southwark we found our second stop on the Bermondsey Beer Mile.
+Only a super short walk from Southwark we found our second stop on the Bermondsey Beer Mile.
 If you are hungry now stop by Maltby Street Market to get a snack which you can bring to the brewery.
-This brewery gets a little bit tighter on space and also gets pretty crowded so better to go early.
+Anspach & Hobday is a little bit tighter on space and also gets pretty crowded so better to go early.
 The most recommended beer is the Smoked Brown.